bbauska/meta-react-basics/README.md

 </p>
 <!-- {width="5.0in" height="4.6951224846894135in"} -->

-Initially, MyApp's count state is 0 and is passed down to both children.
+<p>Initially, MyApp's count state is 0 and is passed down to both children.</p>

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~ 50. diagram myapp to mybutton incrementing by one (138) ~~~~~~~~~~~~~~~~~~-->